 When people discuss the pleading requirements, what they really mean is the complaint.
 What has to be in the complaint to fulfill a pleading requirement is what is being dictated by the federal rules of civil procedure.
-When it comes to Rule 9B and complaints in False Claims Act cases, an experienced DC False Claims Act lawyer can help you draft the complaint and make sure that it includes a pleading requirement.
+When it comes to Rule 9B and complaints in False Claims Act cases, an experienced False Claims Act lawyer could help you draft the complaint and make sure that it includes a pleading requirement.

 If you cannot meet the burden of the pleading requirement, you can try again.
 You usually can file for leave to amend the complaint.
 The court doesn’t have to give you leave to amend more than once by right, but generally where you are just liberally granted if there’s good cause to show that if given leave you can amend the complaint sufficiently to overcome any pleading deficiencies.
 That’s not endless though and there’s only so much information you can obtain.